Related articles HERE

 Natural Phenomena May Play A Vital Role

-Hugh Ross talk about the good side of Hurricanes and Earthquakes
+Hugh Ross on the good side of Hurricanes and Earthquakes

 Hurricanes counterbalance the ocean's tendency to leach carbon dioxide from the atmosphere.
 This leaching, if unchecked, would result in a catastrophic cooling of the planet.
 On the other hand, hurricanes prevent the oceans from trapping too much of the sun's heat by helping to circulate greenhouse gases globally as they shade the ocean locally, preventing heat from building up too dramatically for the safety of certain sea creatures."
 [11]